0xPixelNinja/dhcp-rest-api/README.md

 # DHCP REST API

-Welcome to the DHCP REST API project!
-This project provides a RESTful interface for managing ISC DHCP server configurations, allowing you to easily create, update, delete, and list DHCP hosts and network interfaces.
+This project provides a RESTful API interface for managing ISC DHCP server configurations, allowing you to easily create, update, delete, and list DHCP hosts and network interfaces.

 ## Quick Links